hawley-jeffrey-bah/payment-accuracy/website/pages/programs/dot-federal-transit-administration-transit-infrastructure-gr-cd888668.md

     Financial: 0.0
     Inability_to_Access_Data: 0.0
     cyp5: '0.097751'
+  underpayments_eligibility:
+  - Key: cyp5_dit13_1
+    Payment_Type: Underpayments
+    Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+    Value: '0.097751'
 Description: 'In response to the COVID-19 pandemic, FTA received three emergency appropriations to support the nationâ€™s public transportation systems.
 The funding provided relief to transit agencies for ongoing operations rather than traditional capital investments.